-There are currently 3.3 million DCP Midstream shares held short by investors – that's known as DCP Midstream's "short interest".
-This figure is 7.2% up from 3.1 million last month.
+There are currently 3.7 million DCP Midstream shares held short by investors – that's known as DCP Midstream's "short interest".
+This figure is 5.2% down from 3.9 million last month.

 There are a few different ways that this level of interest in shorting DCP Midstream shares can be evaluated.

-DCP Midstream's "short interest ratio" (SIR) is the quantity of DCP Midstream shares currently shorted divided by the average quantity of DCP Midstream shares traded daily (recently around 1.3 million).
-DCP Midstream's SIR currently stands at 2.49.
-In other words for every 100,000 DCP Midstream shares traded daily on the market, roughly 2490 shares are currently held short.
+DCP Midstream's "short interest ratio" (SIR) is the quantity of DCP Midstream shares currently shorted divided by the average quantity of DCP Midstream shares traded daily (recently around 613239.4295302).
+DCP Midstream's SIR currently stands at 5.96.
+In other words for every 100,000 DCP Midstream shares traded daily on the market, roughly 5960 shares are currently held short.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against DCP Midstream.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against DCP Midstream.

 Find out more about how you can short DCP Midstream stock.

 DCP Midstream, LP, together with its subsidiaries, owns, operates, acquires, and develops a portfolio of midstream energy assets in the United States.
 The company operates in two segments, Logistics and Marketing, and Gathering and Processing.
-The Logistics and Marketing segment engages in transporting, trading, marketing, and storing natural gas and natural gas liquids (NGLs); fractionating NGLs.
+The Logistics and Marketing segment engages in transporting, trading, marketing, and storing natural gas and natural gas liquids (NGLs); and fractionating NGLs.
 The Gathering and Processing segment is involved in gathering, compressing, treating, and processing natural gas; producing and fractionating NGLs; and recovering condensate.
-The company owns and operates approximately 44 natural gas processing plants and 51,000 miles of natural gas gathering and transmission systems.
+The company owns and operates approximately 39 natural gas processing plants.
 It serves petrochemical and refining companies, and retail propane distributors.
 The company was formerly known as DCP Midstream Partners, LP and changed its name to DCP Midstream, LP in January 2017.
-DCP Midstream, LP was founded in 2005 and is headquartered in Denver, Colorado.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.